stride3d/stride-website/posts/2025-12-21-investigating-spirv-for-the-shader-system-part-3.md

     // In some cases this line of code will prove very relevant scanner.Position = start;

-    // Sometimes in the parse we never allocate any data for the node
+    // In some cases we never allocate the node in the heap because we haven't matched our rules
     // This is perfect for reducing allocation in our case literal = null!;
     return false;